-The Bank operates a defined contribution scheme, which provides for employer contributions of 6% on the employee gross salary and employee contributions within a range of 4%-10% of their gross salary.
 The Bank's contributions are expensed as incurred and are included under 'Staff costs' line.
 The Bank has no legal or constructive obligations to pay further contributions if the scheme does not hold sufficient assets to pay all employee benefits relating to employee service in the current period.
 This scheme is in the form of a pension plan under Ancoria Insurance Public Ltd, an indirect shareholder of the Bank.